ADMISSIONS ARRANGEMENTS (Secondary Transfer) September 2018

 - Any remaining places will be allocated by proximity to the School using the home-school measurement system used by Hertfordshire County Council as outlined in the County's admission arrangements and application literature.

-A "sibling" is defined as "a brother or sister, half brother or sister, adopted brother or sister, or child of the parent or partner, living at the same address" Monday to Friday.
-Siblings in Years 7-12 inclusive, during academic year 2016-17, will be assumed to be attending the school at the time of admission, unless there is clear evidence to the contrary.
+and, in both cases, living permanently in the same house as the other sibling Monday to Friday.
+Siblings in Years 7-12 inclusive, during academic year 2017-18, will be assumed to be attending the school at the time of admission, unless there is clear evidence to the contrary.

 All multiple birth siblings will be admitted, provided that at least one of the siblings gains a place at the school under any other criteria.
 Such additional places will be ranked as a sibling admission and taken from any criteria with available places.